amaurysr/amaurysintro/README.md

 ### My Name is Amaurys Rodriguez:

 - 🔭 I’m currently working on ...
-Learning new Languages
+Learning new Languages, and brainstorming projects
 - 🌱 I’m currently learning ...
 Mostly C and Go Lang, also trying out Linux
 - 👯 I’m looking to collaborate on ...
 Any project that might interest me
 - 🤔 I’m looking for help with ...
 Anything that I ask for, which could be rampant when I code everyday